nuc134r/BatteryMonitor/README.md

 Application is tested on Windows 10 and expected to work properly on Windows 7 and higher.

-I would also appreciate feedback from Vista and XP users (problems with startup folder path expected).
-Feel free to create Issues and Pull Requests.

 ## Build

 To build application run `Build.bat`.